Google Maps & Label Readability

 VISUAL TRICK #1: Label Decluttering Outside of Metro Areas

-For several months now, I’ve noticed that Google shows more cities on its maps of Iowa than on its maps of Illinois, and while this doesn’t happen on every zoom-level, it happens on quite a few:
+For several months now, I’ve noticed that Google labels more cities on its map of Iowa than on its map of Illinois, and while this doesn’t happen on every zoom-level, it happens on quite a few.

-🔍 Click to Enlarge — On Google Maps’s seventh zoom-level, 68 Iowa cities are shown, while only 41 Illinois cities are shown.
+For instance, here on Google’s seventh zoom-level, 68 Iowa cities are shown, while only 41 Illinois cities are shown:

-This struck me as odd considering that Illinois is both larger than Iowa (in terms of land area) and has many more cities than Iowa:
+This struck me as odd given that Illinois is both larger than Iowa (in terms of land area) and has many more cities than Iowa:

-In trying to make sense of this, I noticed that Iowa is uniformly covered with cities, while Illinois is not: central Illinois is uniformly covered with cities, but there are portions of the maps immediately outside of Chicago and St. Louis that are relatively devoid of cities.
+In trying to make sense of this, I noticed that Iowa is uniformly covered with cities, while Illinois is not: central Illinois is uniformly covered with cities, but the areas immediately outside Chicago and St. Louis are relatively devoid of cities.